And she was wearing trousers: a call to our heroines

 Jabu Nadia Newman

-And she was wearing trousers has been assisted by the Australian Government through the Australia Council, its arts funding and advisory body and the City of Melbourne through Arts House.
+And she was wearing trousers: a call to our heroines has been assisted by the Australian Government through the Australia Council, its arts funding and advisory body and the City of Melbourne through Arts House.

 Image Credit: Still from As high as the stars so far unseen by blk banaana.